Rooted Allyship

 • Build an ongoing relationship through observation, journaling, and creative, embodied practices

-Between sessions you will be invited (not obliged) to continue working with the plants in your own rhythm, integrating them into your daily life through reflections, sensory notes, dreams, and plant encounters.
+Between sessions you will be invited to continue working with the plants in your own rhythm, integrating them into your daily life through reflections, sensory notes, dreams, and plant encounters.

 How we will work

-This is a participatory, embodied and relational course, not a lecture course, even though I will share knowledge in short mini-lecture formats also.
+This is a participatory, embodied and relational course, interspersed with knowledge sharing in short mini-lecture formats also.

 We will: